yoichinak/docs.ja-jp/docs/visual-basic/language-reference/operators/addition-assignment-operator.md

 - += operator [Visual Basic], appending strings
 - compound assignment statements [Visual Basic] ms.assetid: d3e959f4-85d4-4e47-87c4-77b62335a5b3
-ms.openlocfilehash: 249a19abfb08677c01ac4cc484d049a7ed1a983c
+ms.openlocfilehash: 31a6da163061b905b8ffddcfc4b44978f5cdd55e
-ms.sourcegitcommit: 35da8fb45b4cca4e59cc99a5c56262c356977159
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: ja-JP
-ms.lasthandoff: 09/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71591645"
+ms.locfileid: "74350310"
 ---
 # <a name="-operator-visual-basic"></a>+= 演算子 (Visual Basic)
-数値式の値を数値変数またはプロパティの値に加算し、その結果を変数またはプロパティに代入します。 また、を使用して、`String` 式を `String` 変数またはプロパティに連結し、その結果を変数またはプロパティに代入することもできます。
+Adds the value of a numeric expression to the value of a numeric variable or property and assigns the result to the variable or property.
+Can also be used to concatenate a `String` expression to a `String` variable or property and assign the result to the variable or property.

 ## <a name="syntax"></a>構文